solid/solidproject.org/pages/solid-events.md

 <div class="message is-info">
   <p class="message-body">
     In light of the COVID-19 pandemic, Solid Events are moving online for the foreseeable future.
-Join Solid World on the SECOND Thursday of every month at 1600 CET.
+Join Solid World on the _second_ Thursday of every month at 1600 CET.
   </p>
 </div>